sreejithbnaick/dexcount-checker/README.md

 ## Conclusion, so far (Will be doing more research)

-* Just don't forget that fact, `static final` variables take extra method count.
+* Always use `static final` for writing constants.
+Don't forget to write `final`.
+* Avoid static variables.
+Non-final static takes count.
 * Avoid unnecessary new interfaces and extra methods.
 * Avoid more unnecessary new abstract classes and extra methods, since both definition and implementation of class and override takes extra count.